markmi/acpphint/README.md

   Similarly for the PowerMac11,2's now that I've no access to working systems of that kind.

-- Pending: Various older example data files, makefile.* files, *.gp files, and the like will be removed.
+- Most older example data files, makefile.* files, *.gp files, and the like have been removed.
-  Some of the old makefile.* files may end up still around as examples.

 ###### [0.1.23] 2020-Aug-03 (start) . . .
 2020-Oct-30 (final)
 Additions
-- Actaully get the FreeBSD and Linux cpu lock down code to be part of such builds and make the code actually not be rejected.
+- Actually get the FreeBSD and Linux cpu lock down code to be part of such builds and make the code actually not be rejected.
 Also have it work.
-(I do not distrute binaries at all --nor that linux specific source, avoiding sppending time on the additional licensing criteria that may be involved.
+(I do not distribute binaries at all --nor that linux specific source, avoiding spending time on the additional licensing criteria that may be involved.
   But I've checked that such linux code is possible.)